hpssjellis/tfjs-node-saving-parallel-training/README.md

 -- Presently the page is set to auto reload.
 Click pause to deselect auto so that you can have a look at how it works.

+-- If your node server is private you may have to make it shareable.

 ![Also works on multiple computers](node-train.gif)